 Thank you Jo March.
 You are the best!

-Good Wives is a radical book because it was probably first children´s book ever published that portrayed a multi-cultural marriage already 150 years ago.
+Good Wives is a radical book because it was probably first children´s book ever published that portrayed two multi-cultural marriages already 150 years ago (Fritz and Jo - German and American, Laurie and Amy - Italian-American and American).

 I love this quote from Little Men.